 Finally, click in an empty space within the room under the clerestory to select it and click the Open Object edit button.

-On the Structure panel of the Room Specification dialog, uncheck Ceiling Over This Room and click OK.
+On the Structure panel of the Room Specification dialog that opens, remove the check beside Flat Ceiling Over This Room, then click OK.